Originally posted Nov 5th 2010

 Unlike the letter which burned in the torching of Washington two years later.
-Sarah Palin’s Facebook page attacking the president’s priority, the healthcare bill, is still available online but it was no less blunt decrying the government role in rationing care as “death panels”.
-It produced more consternation by the MSM, but she would not yield an inch.
-Message after message would be penned by Palin that would reach millions of readers through her Facebook page and her Book.
+Sarah Palin’s Facebook page attacking the president’s priority the healthcare bill, is still available online but it was no less blunt decrying the government role in rationing care as “death panel” it produced even more consternation by the MSM that the Captains letter produced from Secretary Hamilton, but she would not yield an inch, message after message would be penned by Palin that would reach millions of readers through her Facebook page and her Book.
 Rush Limbaugh trumpeted her methods and her embrace of the Tea Party movement.
-He had her as a guest to promote her book which would sell millions of copies totally bypassing the media that held her and them to such scorn while MSM.
+He had her as a guest to promote her book which would sell millions of copies totally bypassing the media that held her and them to such scorn as MSM.
 ABC, CBS, NBC, CNN and MSNBC continued to deride him as an entertainer, her as politically irrelevant and the tea party as racists.

-On September 12, 2009 hundreds of thousands of tea party activists gathered on the mall at the Capital protesting the Obama administration.
-Conservative leaders spoke to the largely blue collar crowd to proclaim that they were going to take their county back.
+Meanwhile on September 12, 2009 Hundreds of thousands of tea party activists gathered on the mall protesting the Obama administration, conservative leaders spoke to the largely blue collar crowd to proclaim that they were going to take their county back.
 The media took note but scoffed, the numbers were astroturf and the Nobel winning president still held vast majorities in both houses.
 Elections were two months away in Virginia and New Jersey for Governor, a special election in New York’s 23th district saw the republican party embrace a liberal candidate named Dede Scozzafava and in January a special election would be held to replace the late Ted Kennedy who had held the seat since 1962.
 Let’s see what would happen THEN.

 The results of these battles were explosive, Congress suddenly voted for 6 more frigates of the Constitution Class and four battleships of the line when the country had none before.
 Fleets were being built to contest the British on Lake Ontario, Lake Erie and Lake Champlain, privateers were fitted out in ports around the nation to raid British Commerce and England found itself forced to divert significant resources from vital areas in Europe to deal with the upstart American fleet.

 The results of the election were explosive although Obamacare passed with the help of democrats such as Bart Stupak he and others such as Chris Dodd and Bill Delahunt decided that this was the year to retire.
-Rush continued to push for conservatism and Sarah Palin campaigned tirelessly for Republican candidates all over the country targeting 20 specific democrats for defeat and raising money to help support others.
-The effect was electric in states such as Massachusetts, where uncontested seats were a fact of life, suddenly found almost every race contested from 9 of the 10 congressional seats all the way down to auditor.
+Rush continued to push for conservatism and Sarah Palin campaigned tirelessly for Republican candidates all over the country targeting 20 specific democrats for defeat and raising money to keep help support others.
+The effect was electric in states such as Massachusetts where uncontested seats were a fact of life suddenly every race was contested from the 10 congressional seats all the way down to auditor.
 Candidates like John Olver, Richard Neal and Barney Frank who had spent previous elections campaigning and donating to fellow democrats all over the country found themselves spending hundreds of thousands of dollars to defend seats that had never been at issue before.
-Nervous Democrats opened the spigots, funding 3rd party candidates to siphon off voters that might otherwise go to republican challengers.
-Media decried republican funding sources even as Democrats outspent their GOP counterparts, some like Jim McGovern by ratios as high as 30-1.
+Nervous Democrats opened the spigots funding, 3rd party candidates siphon off voter that might otherwise go to republican challengers.
+Media decried republican funding sources even as Democrats outspent their GOP counterparts some like Jim McGovern by ratios as high as 30-1.

 Likewise the American victories at sea produced outrage among the British Public After a second British Frigate the H.M.S.
 Java was taken by the U.S.S.
 Constitution (commanded by Bainbridge himself) England dispatched additional ships to blockade the American coast.
 British Frigates were forbidden to engage American Frigates except in pairs and fleets were built up on the lakes to keep the American bottled up and contained.
 One newspaper commented anyone predicting such results previously would be considered a madman or a traitor.

 The Expectations game had shifted for 2010 as well.
-The conventional wisdom went from a 30 seat pickup for the GOP to a 40 and then from 40 to fifty and before Election Day came, some pundits were predicting as many as 75 seats for the GOP.
-Likewise in the senate the conventional wisdom went from small gains to larger gains to even the chance of picking up the full nine seats needed to flip the Senate.
-Pundits who had previously declared Rush Limbaugh a blowhard and Sarah Palin irrelevant and ineffective how were reduced to stating openly that if the candidates they supported in deep blue states such as California and Delaware failed to win, they would be considered failures no matter how many seats were won elsewhere.
+The conventional wisdom went from a 30 seat pickup for the GOP to a 40 and then from 40 to fifty and before Election Day came some pundits were predicting as many as 75 seats for the GOP.
+Likewise in the senate the conventional wisdom went from small gains to larger gains to even the chance of picking up the full nine seats needed to flip the Senate, pundits who had previously declared Rush Limbaugh a blowhard and Sarah Palin irrelevant and ineffective how stated openly that if the candidates they supported in deep blue states such as California and Delaware failed to win, they would be considered failures no matter how many seats were won.

-The disasters were not done for the British Navy.
-On Lake Erie Oliver Hazard Perry took an entire British Fleet for the first time in centuries and later that same year Thomas MacDonough duplicated the feat taking a British Fleet that outgunned him heavily on Lake Champlain on September 11, 1814 stopping a British invasion force dead in its tracks.
-Meanwhile upwards of 500+ merchants fell to American privateers on the high seas.
+The disasters were not done for the British Navy on Lake Erie Oliver Hazard Perry took an entire British Fleet for the first time in centuries and later that same year Thomas MacDonough duplicated the feat taking a British Fleet that outgunned him heavily on Lake Champlain on September 11, 1814 stopping a British invasion force dead in its tracks.
+Meanwhile upwards of 500+ privateers fell to American Shipping on the high seas.
 Smaller ship actions such as U.S.S.
 Enterprise vs H.M.S.
 Boxer, U.S.S Hornet taking H.M.S.
 Penguin and U.S.S.
 Wasp defeating H.M.S.
-Reindeer continued to shock the world.
-The British consoled themselves with the H.M.S Shannon capture of the U.S.S.
-Chesapeake, and two actions first where the U.S.S.
-Essex was taken by a pair of warships after wiping out the British Whaling industry in the Pacific and second where the U.S.S.
-President was captured by a fleet as it tried to run a blockade smashing the H.M.S.
+Reindeer , the British consoled themselves with the H.M.S Shannon capture of the U.S.S.
+Chesapeake, and two actions where the U.S.S.
+Essex was taken by a pair of warships after wiping out the British Whaling industry in the Pacific and the U.S.S.
+President being captured by a fleet as it tried to run a blockade and smashing the H.M.S.
 Endymion to near uselessness in the process.

-The British after final victory over Napoleon had initially proposed draconian peace terms on America; suddenly they were willing to talk about easier terms and after consulting with Lord Wellington. the man who humbled Napoleon at Waterloo, who bluntly told negotiators that they had no basis for any claims based upon the war record, agreed to what amounted to practically a cease-fire.
-This outraged London Papers until news of the Battle of New Orleans combined with a victory by Captain Stewart commanding U.S.S.
+The British after final victory over Napoleon had initially proposed draconian peace terms on America suddenly were willing to talk about easier terms and after consulting with Lord Wellington the man who Humble Napoleon at Waterloo bluntly told negotiators that they had no basis for any claims based upon the war record agreed to what amounted to practically a cease fire.
+This outraged London Papers until news of the Battle of New Orleans and combined with a victory by Captain Stewart commanding U.S.S.
 Constitution on February 20th 1815 taking both H.M.S.
 Cyane and H.M.S.
 Levant in a single battle.
 England got the hint and never again would the British fight or provoke a war against the United States.